 By Andrew Sahmie Sr, a Koyemsi or Mudhead wearing a Santa hat.
 He is 8.75 inches high and is $750.
 (SANTA FE)

 A Pang (Mountain Sheep) katsina by Andrew Sahmie.
 It stands 11.25 inches tall. $1200.
-Also by Andrew is this Butterfly Maiden with a butterfly hovering near her feet.
-12 inches tall.
-SOLD.
+Also by Andrew is this Koshare playing horseshoes.
+10.25 inches tall.
+He has decided that by moving up on the post will improve his chances.
+10 inches high, including base. $975.
 (BOTH IN SANTA FE)

 A magnificent Mongwa Mana or Owl Maiden by Wayne Poleahla.
 This one is 11.5 inches high and $1,100.
 (SANTA FE)